VitusMangold/pnp-gradient-step-denoiser/README.md

 The potential network aggregates features via **global average pooling (GAP)**.
 As a consequence, the per-pixel gradient magnitude scales like `1/(H·W)`: a model trained on 40×40 patches is ~40× too weak on 256×256 test images.
-We verify this quantitatively — the measured full-image/patch denoising-gain ratio of **0.023** matches the theoretical prediction `40²/256² ≈ 0.024` — and compensate it at run time by rescaling the gradient with `(H·W)/40²` ("variant A", which keeps the operator a conservative vector field).
+We verify this quantitatively, the measured full-image/patch denoising-gain ratio of **0.023** matches the theoretical prediction `40²/256² ≈ 0.024` and compensate it at run time by rescaling the gradient with `(H·W)/40²` ("variant A", which keeps the operator a conservative vector field).
 See `experiments/analyze_scale_effect.py` and Section 5.2 of the thesis.